DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 #### 2.4.1.2 Type file
 The type files location is:<br>
 `[Repository_PATH]/rafcon_task_planner_plugin/examples/turtle_sim_example/rtpp-turtle_sim_db.json`<br>
-Since we have only Turtles and Locations, it is really small and uninteresting.
+Since we have only turtles and locations, it is really small and uninteresting.

 #### 2.4.1.3 Planner
-Use as Planner the **Fast Downward Planning System**.
+Use as planner the **Fast Downward Planning System**.

 #### 2.4.1.4 Facts file
 The facts files location is: <br>